• Skip to primary navigation

 • Pour the mixture into the prepared springform cake pan.

-• Bake in a preheated oven for about 25-30 minutes, absolutely avoiding opening the door during the first 20 minutes of cooking.
+• Bake in a preheated oven for about 25 minutes or until cooked through, absolutely avoiding opening the door during the first 20 minutes of cooking.
 To be sure that the sponge cake is completely cooked, test the toothpick by inserting it in the center of the cake until it touches the bottom of the cake pan.
 If it comes out dry, the oven can be switched off.
 Leave the pan in the oven off (but still hot) and with the door open for about 5 minutes (this will prevent the sponge cake from undergoing a thermal shock and deflating too much as it cools).

 • Remove the sponge cake from the pan and allow to cool completely on a cake rack before serving or storing.
 If well wrapped in cling film, the sponge cake lasts 3-4 days in the refrigerator, or it can be frozen.